Categories

 The markets for home purchases and apartment rentals are usually polar opposites of each other.
 When the rental market is strong, the housing market is soft, and vice versa.
 The pandemic created a desire for more space, as more people adopted a work-from-home model.
 This directly affects the rental and housing market, driving them to record highs.

-5. The Federal Reserve and Interest Rates
+5. The Federal Reserve And Interest Rates

 Inflation is expected to continue above the trend and will likely decrease as the year progresses.
 The majority of the Federal Reserve members predict three interest rate hikes in 2022.
 They also expect that the increased interest rates will help fight inflation.